jduthon/SwiftGuideline/README.md

 * ### Variables

-For classes or structure variable start with a lower case letter, For scope variable, prefix it by 'l'
+For classes or structure variable start with a lower case letter.
+For scope variable, prefix it by 'l'.
-For parameters variable prefix it by 'p'
+For parameters variable prefix it by 'p'.

 **Preferred:**